WINNER OF THE 2017 TYPO DAY COMPETITION

 Below is an image of the package I got from Sri Lanka, when I found out I was one of 25 global winners.

-SIGN UP to my newsletter to ensure you receive updates on my latest informational blog posts if you feel they may useful to you.
+Sign up to my newsletter to ensure you receive Freebies, updates on my latest informational blogs and offers.

 Thank you for your message, I will be in contact shortly.